CDS-AU-DK/cds-language/syllabus.md

     * independently reflect critically on the integration of hermeneutical-conceptual and quantitative-methodological choices for an analysis of linguistic data
     * apply acquired methods and procedures to topics from the student’s core field

+## Course Assessment ##
+This course is graded.
+In order to proceed to the final exam (take-home project) at the first instance, you need to participate by submitting and peer-reviewing at least 5 out of 8 assignments to Blackboard.

+### Participation ###
+Answers to weekly questions or tasks will be required before the next session.
+You are welcome to either upload your code or link to a Github repo.
+You will be expected to peer review 2 submissions from your classmates.

+Assignment will be graded on a 0 to 3 point scale based on a simple effort-focused rubric found on the course website.
+These are designed first and foremost to develop skills rather than “prove” you have learned concepts.
+I encourage you to communicate and work together, so long as you write and explain your code yourself and do not copy work wholesale.
+You can learn a lot from replicating others’ code but you will learn nothing if you copy it without knowing how it works.

 ## Schedule ##
 Each course element (1-13) is a four hour session, consisting of a 1hr lecture, 1hr coding task explanation, and 2hrs code-along session.